spock/gemini-3-pro-aoc-2025/readme-for-humans.md

 Day five part two was the first where "thinking" phase started getting slower - 25 seconds for one such phase.
 The problem was still solved within 2 or at most 3 minutes.

 Day six part two had a 42-second thinking phase.
 The puzzle was still correctly solved within 2-3 minutes.
 Day seven part one required 2 minutes of thinking, part two needed 2'20".
 Scripts are now 80-100 lines, and have more comments.
 Day eight was again faster.
 Day nine: nothing out of the ordinary.
 With the latest update, I now get asked for confirmation twice (when implementation plan is ready and before running the script), may need to change that.
 Updating antigravity's own task file has now failed fort he 2nd time, I wonder if this is because I'm instructing to solve all puzzles within the same chat context since day 1.

 Day ten: had to start a new chat/context, because the long existing one failed to produce anything twice in a row.
 This has reset some of the solution conventions (solution script naming) of the first 9 days.
 This time gemini produced a small sample.txt input file, that it used for testing the solution before running it on the full input.
 Part two solution (attempt one) has failed!
 Answer too low.
 Solution has imports now, and uses linear algebra.
 Initial script took maybe 10-15 seconds to run.
 On second attempt the script did not produce anything after several minuts of running.
 Atetmpt 3 comment:
 > I've realized that the current approach is not efficient enough, even with a larger limit.
 > The problem is proving to be computationally expensive.
 > I'm now exploring a smarter solver design that formulates constraints properly as a convex polytope.
 > The goal is to minimize a linear objective function over integer variables, and I'm checking if scipy.optimize.milp is available to solve this.
 > If not, I'll implement a recursive search with pruning.
 Attempt 4 was successful/correct.
 Total time spent solving today was 35 minutes, not the usual 10...

 Day 11 part 1 was a breeze.
 Part 2 stopped with a message:

 > I have analyzed Part 2, but there is a discrepancy.
 The task description mentions nodes svr, dac, and fft, but input.txt only contains you and out (and others).
 > It seems input.txt does not match the Part 2 description, or the node names are different for your puzzle input.
 > Should I assume svr is you?
 > What correspond to dac and fft in your input?
 > Please verify the input file or provide the correct node names.

 Suspected cause: whatever internal "grepping" method Gemini used to check for these nodes in the input file did not work.
 After correcting this issue, part two was solved... kind of!
 Correct answer 362956369749210 was printed after script execution, but then task summary said "the answer is 1".
 Weird!
 I do like part two solution, easy and efficient.

+Day 12 was again solved on the first attempt.

+This experiment has taken away the thinking and learning from me, but allowed to "go through" all the puzzles rather quickly.

+Obviously, having a solution that you don't know how it works is not a good idea.